miller79/spring-boot-benchmark/README.md

 ### spring-boot-benchmark-data-rest

-This application shows optimizations for application susing Spring Boot using `spring-boot-starter-data-rest`.
+This application shows optimizations for applications using Spring Boot using `spring-boot-starter-data-rest`.

 ### spring-boot-benchmark-cloud-config